dariobrunelli/credit_card_fraud_detection/README.md

   pip install -r requirements.txt
   ```
 4. Execute the code in *fraud_detection.ipynb* to perform data exploration, model training, and any other necessary tasks.

+### Usage in Google Colab
+1. Download the repository from Github, unzip it and upload the file *fraud_detection.ipynb* in a folder on your Google Drive and rename the folder ***'Credit Card Fraud Detection'***
+2. Download the [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/) dataset and store it in the folder ***'Credit Card Fraud Detection'*** in your Google Drive, where the file *fraud_detection.ipynb* is.
+3. Run the code *fraud_detection.ipynb* with *Google Colab* directly from the Google Drive folder to perform data exploration, model training, and any other necessary tasks.

 > [!NOTE]
 > I ran the code on *Google Colab* from a *Google Drive* folder since it proved to be faster in training the models compared to my local CPU.